-I do a fair bit of training with organisations who want to become more agile.
+I do a fair bit of training with organisations that want to become more agile.
 The conversation often starts with “can you give agile training to our staff?”.
 This is a starting point for a conversation but needs a bit more digging before I can understand what the real need is and what outcome we should be aiming for.

 People who are in teams delivering digital services have a very different need to those that are supporting agile teams at more of a distance or those that are just interested in learning more and may just need an overview.